sangitadas9782/QuickSend/CONTRIBUTING.md

    After committing your changes, click the "Push origin" button in the top right corner of GitHub Desktop to push your changes to your forked repository on GitHub.

 7. **Create a Pull Request:**
-  - Go to the GitHub website and navigate to your fork of the CompileX repository.
+  - Go to the GitHub website and navigate to your fork of the QuickSend repository.
   - You should see a button to "Compare & pull request" between your fork and the original repository.
 Click on it.

 8. **Review and Submit:**